ntrang086/analyze_financial_data/README.md

 8 Optimizers: Building a parameterized model

+9 Projects:

+a) Portfolio analysis

-9 Optimizers: Optimizing a portfolio
+b) Optimizing a portfolio

 ## Setup